Boston Barber Recovering From Open-Heart Surgery After Freak Accident

 BOSTON (CBS) – Boston barber Steve Silva says he knows he’s a lucky man.
 “Half inch to the left lucky, maybe even less,” he said.

 That’s how close it came to a life threatening injury as he said he suddenly tripped as he cut a client’s hair last Friday at Boston Barber on Beacon Hill.
-“When I slipped I put my hands out, my scissors were over my right ring finger extended in, and I put my hands out to catch my fall,” said Silva.RELATED: Massachusetts Reports 1,322 New COVID Cases, 55 Additional Deaths
+“When I slipped I put my hands out, my scissors were over my right ring finger extended in, and I put my hands out to catch my fall,” said Silva.READ MORE: 'It Just Died On Me': Massachusetts COVID-19 Vaccination Website Crashes

 That’s when the scissors punctured his chest as he went down, surveillance video shows him kneeling on the floor as a co-worker and client rushed to help likely saving his life.
 “One got paper towels, one got regular towels and they were switching them back and forth,” Silva said.